Yucca, Arizona

 Yucca is an unincorporated community and census-designated place (CDP) in Mohave County, Arizona, United States.
 As of the 2020 census it had a population of 96, down from 126 at the 2010 census.

 Located along Interstate 40, it lies southwest of Kingman, just east of the southern section of the Black Mountains and west of the Hualapai and McCracken Mountains in the Sacramento Valley.
 Yucca has a ZIP Code of 86438.
-Students in Yucca attend elementary school in the one-school Yucca School District, and high school in the Kingman Unified School District.
+Students in Yucca attend elementary school in the one-school Yucca Elementary School District, and high school in the Kingman Unified School District.

 History

 Yucca started as an order office and water fill station for the Atlantic and Pacific Railroad (affiliated with the Atchison, Topeka and Santa Fe Railway) in the 1880s.
 It was part of a rail line commissioned by the U.S. Congress running from St. Louis, Missouri, to Needles, California.
 This rail line grew to be transcontinental and is a major freight corridor to Southern California.
 In 1918 Yucca started its own cemetery.

 During World War II, the United States Army Air Forces purchased 2284 acre of land and developed the Yucca Army Airfield for training pilots.
 In 1954 the air base was purchased by Ford Motor Company and along with additional land, was turned into the Arizona Proving Ground comprising nearly 4000 acre.
 Chrysler purchased the proving grounds in November 2007 from Ford for $34.9 million.

 Yucca became part of Route 66 in 1952 when the highway was realigned, bypassing Oatman, Arizona.
 This was the heyday for the small town when motels, cafés, and a Whiting Brothers truck stop operated.
 In the early 1970s, Interstate 40 replaced the section of Route 66 going through Yucca.
 The motels and truck stop went out of business as people used facilities in larger Kingman and Needles.
 A small general store/café, post office, automotive service center, real estate office, and bar were the only retail businesses remaining by 2008.

 In 1997 a land exchange between the Santa Fe Railroad and the US Government of approximately 70000 acre was completed just southwest of Yucca.
 Much of the land subsequently owned by the railroad was subdivided into typically 40 acre parcels and offered to the general public as the Stage Coach Trails development.
-This land has primarily been purchased by individuals for residential use or long term investment.
+This land has primarily been purchased by individuals for residential use or long-term investment.
 Other smaller developments opened just north of Yucca in 2006.
 Over time these residential developments may spur renewed business growth in the area.